 - 3. Earn a grade of "C" or higher in a course for it to apply toward a Yavapai College degree or certificate, or for inclusion in a student's Arizona General Education Curriculum. - a.
-A maximum of 12 semester hours of "S" credit from 100- and 200- level courses may be applied toward any Yavapai College degree/certificate program.
+A maximum of 12 credit hours of "S" credit from 100- and 200- level courses may be applied toward any Yavapai College degree/certificate program.
 S/U grading is not an option for courses that are part of the Arizona General Education Curriculum (AGEC). - b.
 Special interest and developmental education courses (courses numbered below 100) will not be applied toward degrees and certificates. - c.
 Students may fulfill degree requirements after leaving Yavapai College by transferring back applicable credits earned at "regionally accredited" institutions of higher education.
 Students must adhere to the catalog requirements of their program of study during their last continuous enrollment at Yavapai College. - 4.
-Earn a cumulative grade-point average of 2.00 or better in all work completed at Yavapai College.
-The average for students who have earned fewer than 32 semester hours at Yavapai College must include both grades earned in residence and grades transferred.
-Students in Nursing are subject to criteria which supersede this requirement, and should consult the Department of Nursing for further information; - 5.
-Complete a minimum of twelve semester hours in residence; - 6.
+Earn a cumulative grade-point average of 2.00 or better in all work completed at Yavapai - 5.
+Complete a minimum of twelve semester hours in residence.
+In cases where the certificate program requires 12 or fewer semester hours, a minimum of six semester hours must be completed in residence; - 6.
+A maximum of 30 credit hours by any combination of Experiential Learning (examination, special articulation agreement, or evaluation) will be accepted; - 7.
 File a petition for graduation with the Admissions, Registration & Records Office no later than March 1.
-A student eligible for graduation at the end of the fall regular semester must petition for graduation no later than October 1;
+A student eligible for graduation at the end of the fall regular semester must petition for graduation no later than October 1; - 8.
+Remove thirty days prior to the day of commencement, all marks of deficiency on the student's records, if expecting to use credit in those subjects toward graduation; - 9.
+Remove any indebtedness to the college.